Skip to main content

 Credit monitoring

-Checking your credit accounts on a regular basis may help to spot suspicious activity, while a credit monitoring service like the one used in Chase Credit Journey® can help alert you to fraudulent usage as well as accounts opened in your name.
+Checking your credit accounts on a regular basis may help to spot suspicious activity, while a credit monitoring service like the one offered by Chase Credit Journey® can help alert you of suspicious activity such as accounts opened in your name.

 Online privacy protections

 Firewalls and virus protection may help to secure a home computer from infiltration.
-Also, a VPN (virtual private network) can aid in protecting your mobile device transactions.
+Also, a virtual private network (VPN) can aid in protecting your mobile device transactions.

 Passwords and multi-factor authentication